armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 Central to CD-as-a-Service's [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) implementation is a _Role_, which defines what a user can do within the platform.
 Each Role has a _Grants_ collection that defines permissions.

-The _Organization_ is the **Company** name you enter when signing up.
-The system-defined _Organization Admin_ role is a platform-wide role that has superuser permissions.
-CD-as-a-Service assigns this role to the person who creates a new CD-as-a-Service account.
-In the UI, an Organization Admin role has full access to all screens and functionality.
-Additionally, the Organization Admin role has full authority to execute all CLI commands.
-You are able to manually assign the Organization Admin role to all users you invite to your Organization, thus bypassing the need to create custom RBAC roles.

 You define your custom RBAC roles in a YAML file that has this structure:

 {{< prism lang="yaml" line-numbers="true" >}}